The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Mina took up knitting when living overseas back in 2014 and hasn’t stopped knitting.
 Her podcast was born out of a desire to share her passion with others as she continued to live in different countries.
 Hence the name of her Podcast and Blog – The Knitting Expat.

-What We Love: Mina’s videos cover lots of topics, her Knitting Podcasts cover her latest projects and designs.
+I Love: Mina’s videos cover lots of topics, her Knitting Podcasts cover her latest projects and designs.
 She has a great variety of tutorials available too.
-If you love to travel, you will be interested in her Knitting Expat Vlogs that focus on her travels.
+If you love to travel, you will be interested in her Knitting Expat Vlogs.

 Happee Knits by Yolanda

-Yolanda is a wife and the mother of 3 pretty wonderful kids.
-She started her Youtube channel out of the love she has for knitting.
-This channel is dedicated to anything that deals with the topic of knitting.
+Yolanda is a wife and the mother of 3 wonderful kids.
+This channel is dedicated to anything dealing with knitting.

-What We Love: Yolanda and her son Jordan host the podcast.
-Yolanda shares lots knitting projects and yarns that she loves and a bit about their everyday lives.
-It’s very entertaining.
+I Love: Yolanda and her son Jordan host the podcast.
+Yolanda shares knitting projects and yarns she loves and their everyday lives.
+It’s entertaining.